ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 .. image:: raysgd-pytorch.svg
     :align: center

 The RaySGD ``PyTorchTrainer`` simplifies distributed model training for PyTorch.
-The ``PyTorchTrainer`` is a wrapper around ``torch.distributed.launch`` with a Python API to easily incorporate distributed training into a larger Python application, as opposed to needing to execute training outside of Python.
+The ``PyTorchTrainer`` is a wrapper around ``torch.distributed.launch`` with a Python API to easily incorporate distributed training into a larger Python application, as opposed to needing to wrap your training code in bash scripts.

 Under the hood, ``PytorchTrainer`` will create *replicas* of your model (controlled by ``num_replicas``), each of which is managed by a Ray actor.